m2mlight/m2mData/README.md

  float readParameter(String api_key);

- // Update the "value" of a parameter which is identified with "api_key" void updateParameter(String api_key, float value);
+ // Update the "value" of a parameter which is identified with "api_key" void updateParameter(String api_key, String value);

-B. When arduino is connected to Internet, there are functions in the m2mData library:
+B. When arduino is connected to a GSM shield like SIM900, you have the following functions:

 # Server Functions

-Server functions can be used to send and receive values between the m2mlight platform and a program in a microcontroller (arduino, raspberry, etc.) or in a mobile device (tablet or smartphone).
+Server functions (http calls) can be used to send and receive values between the m2mlight platform and a program in a microcontroller (arduino, raspberry, esp8266 etc.) or in a mobile device (tablet or smartphone).

 To upload/download data to m2mlight platform using http from a browser or program, you can employ the following server functions: